 One example of this is SQL Compression, which has already begun to come into play.
 As the name suggests, this involves squishing down the storage required for features already within Business Central.
 Not only does this increase the amount of storage available looking forward, but also increases the performance of the system.

 Automated Log File Management is a means of managing files within the system.
 It will look to remove old files from ISV solutions and the base application.
-This too, increases available storage space whilst simultaneously enhancing performance.
+Crucially, this increases available storage space whilst simultaneously enhancing performance.

 Another way is altering what contributes to the allotted storage space.
 What’s known as binary storage is something that will not be included when checking data usage.
 In future, this form of data will constitute a form of data in a separate storage space with a reduced price.
 On a similar note to this, Microsoft are developing a separate storage system which can be used for historical data, enhancing the available space in the main storage system for other information.